gregates/oauth2-implicit-flow/README.md

 # Installation

-This package is currently published only in a private repository.
-If you have access to that repository, you may `npm install oauth2-implicit-flow`
+`npm install oauth2-implicit-flow --save`

 # Usage

+This package is intended to be used in the browser, with [browserify](http://browserify.org/).

 ```
 var OAuth2 = require('oauth2-implicit-flow').default;